Tuesday, 23 May 2023

 THE GUARDIANS ARE BACK

 Apparently, the return of the Brigadier wasn't enough for Mawdryn Undead, We needed more.So they rolled out that big 'ole nasty Black Guardian too.
 This is a villain I'd love to see more of, really.
 His antithesis too, of course.
 I get why they only brought them around so much during the 70s and 80s.
 We were a much more Christian-based culture back then and the Guardians of Time did, sort of, represent God and the Devil.
 I'm amazed they didn't cause more offense than they did.
 There is also another curious potential objection to them.
 I went out with a woman of color for most of the 90s.
 Date me for nearly a decade and, clearly, you're going to watch some Doctor Who!
-When she saw some stories featuring the Guardians, she couldn't help but remark: "Why does the evil one have to Black and the good one White?!"
+When she saw some stories featuring the Guardians, she couldn't help but remark: "Why does the evil one have to be Black and the good one White?!"
 Admittedly, she has a bit of a point.

 But, regardless of the religious or racial implications, I do still really love the Guardians.
 I particularly love the 80s version of them.
 For some weird reason, I find the weird bird headdresses delightful.
 Their costumes, in general, look very cool.
 As opposed to the let's just have them look whatever way we feel like motif that they used in Key to Time.
 I enjoyed having them be more consistent in their appearance.